python/devguide/devcycle.rst

 --------------------

 A branch for a previous feature release, currently being maintained for bug fixes.
-There are usually two maintenance branches at any given time: one for Python 3.x and one for Python 2.x.
-Only during the beta/rc phase of a new minor/feature release will there be three active maintenance branches, e.g. during the beta phase for Python 3.8 there are master, 3.8, 3.7, and 2.7 branches open.
-At some point in the future, Python 2.x will be closed for bug fixes and there will be only one maintenance branch left.
+There are usually two maintenance branches at any given time for Python 3.x.
+Only during the beta/rc phase of a new minor/feature release will there be three active maintenance branches, e.g. during the beta phase for Python 3.8 there are master, 3.8, 3.7, and 3.6 branches open.
 Releases produced from a maintenance branch are called **maintenance** or **bugfix** releases; the terms are used interchangeably.
 These releases have a **micro version** number greater than zero.